 On arrival in Lima, Peru, you’ll meet your Program Instructors at the airport and fly together to Cusco, the former capital and heart of the Incan Empire.
 From Cusco, we travel to Urubamba in the Sacred Valley for an introduction to Peruvian culture.
 We’ll start with an in-depth orientation where we focus on getting to know each other and creating a positive and reflective group culture.

 We then dive into our first volunteer project based from the cozy Llama Pack Hostel with Alejandra and Jorge - the project founders - and the resident llamas.
 We will spend our time contributing to the Llama Pack Project’s mission to recover traditional uses and breeding of carrier llamas.
 They work with local communities in environmental education and sustainable rural development, and in the conservation of Andean mountain ecosystems in the Sacred Valley highlands.
 Our project focus will be helping with the construction of Llama Park – a social enterprise replicating a traditional Andean village for local and international visitors to learn about Andean ways of life.
+We will also do a fun day-trek with llamas to immerse ourselves in the environment and meet the communities that this project supports.

 Week 2: Inca Jungle Trail and Machu Picchu